John Weatherhead: Background

 Weatherhead was born in July 1775 and baptised in Brancaster, Norfolk on 18 July 1775.
 The son of the local rector, the Reverend Thomas Weatherhead.
-At the age of 17, he joined the Royal Navy and was, along with William Hoste, one of a group of boys from Norfolk who went to sea in the year of 1793, and who served under Horatio Nelson.
+At the age of 17, he joined the Royal Navy and was, along with William Hoste, one of a group of boys from Norfolk who went to sea in the year of 1793, and who served under Nelson.

 Naval campaigns

 Mediterranean

-Weatherhead joined as a midshipman, shortly after Nelson was appointed her captain Agamemnon was part of a squadron under the command of Vice-Admiral Hotham, sent to the Mediterranean with the intention of establishing naval superiority.
+Weatherhead joined as a midshipman, shortly after Nelson was appointed her captain.
+Agamemnon was part of a squadron under the command of Vice-Admiral Hotham, sent to the Mediterranean with the intention of establishing naval superiority.
 Joined later by Admiral Samuel Hood's fleet, the force sailed initially to Gibraltar and then Toulon, arriving in July.
 Toulon was largely under the control of moderate republicans and royalists, but was under threat from the forces of the National Convention.
 The city authorities therefore requested that Hood take the city under his protection and the Agamemnon was sent first to the Sardinia and then Naples to request reinforcements.
 The requests were successful, and 2,000 men and several ships were mustered by mid-September.
 The force arrived back in Toulon on 5 October to find that the French army had occupied the hills surrounding the city and was bombarding it.
 Hoping the town could hold out, Hood sent Agamemnon to join a squadron operating off Cagliari.
 On the way they encountered a French Squadron.
 Nelson promptly gave chase, firing on the 40-gun Melpomene.
 The Agamemnon inflicted considerable damage but the remaining four French ships turned to join the battle and, realising he was outnumbered, Nelson withdrew and continued to Cagliari, arriving on 24 October.